Birth: 18 August 1895 44 Kashgar Road, Plumstead, London, UK

 Believed none

-Birth in FreeBMD in July-September 1895 in Woolwich (1d 1320) (which included Plumstead).
+Birth in FreeBMD in July-September 1895 in Woolwich (1D 1320).

-On a copy of his entry of birth number 249 in 1895 in the sub district of East Plumstead in the District of Woolwich, London his name was stated to be Edward James Cowles, born on 18 August 1895 at 44 Kashgar Road, his father is Edward Thomas Cowles, a fireman on an outfall drainage boat, and his mother Emma Louisa Alice Cowles formerly Payne.
+On a copy of his certicate of birth number 249 in 1895 in the sub district of East Plumstead in the District of Woolwich, London his name was stated to be Edward James Cowles, born on 18 August 1895 at 44 Kashgar Road, his father is Edward Thomas Cowles, a fireman on an outfall drainage boat, and his mother Emma Louisa Alice Cowles formerly Payne.
 The informant was his mother and the birth was registered on 26 September 1895.

 In 1901 census as Edwd Cowles aged 5, born in Plumstead, and living with his parents (Edwd and Emma), brother (Arthur), sister (Ethel) and grandmother (Emily) in 4 rooms at 27 Kashgar Road, Plumstead, London (address shared with another family).